Appeals court dismisses suit affecting free speech rights

-DENVER (AP) - A state appeals court has dismissed a libel suit filed by a Texas energy firm against a Colorado environmental activist.

-The Colorado Court of Appeals found that the lawsuit sought to stifle the activist’s freedom of speech.
+DENVER (AP) - A state appeals court has dismissed a libel suit filed by a Texas energy firm against a Colorado environmental activist, finding that the lawsuit sought to stifle the activist’s freedom of speech.

-Thursday’s ruling in favor of Delta County activist Pete Kolbenschlag came in a case that helped lead to a new Colorado law.

-That law is designed to protect citizens and news outlets from lawsuits that seek to curb their First Amendment rights.
+The ruling in favor of Delta County activist Pete Kolbenschlag came in a case that helped lead to the enactment of a new Colorado law to protect citizens and news outlets from lawsuits that seek to curb their First Amendment rights.

+Colorado is one of nearly 30 states that have adopted measures to curb what are called strategic lawsuits against public participation.
+Kolbenschlag and other citizens testified during the 2019 legislative session about how they’d been sued for libel or slander simply for exercising their First Amendment rights.

+The law was signed by Gov. Jared Polis on June 3 and takes effect Monday.
+It allows a resident to seek an immediate stay of such a lawsuit.
+A higher court can order immediate dismissal of the lawsuit, and plaintiffs can be held liable for court costs and attorneys’ fees.

+In an opinion issued Thursday, the Colorado Court of Appeals dismissed a suit by SG Interests, an oil and gas exploration firm.

-The energy firm, SG Interests, had sued Kolbenschlag for libel after he posted comments about its activities on public lands on the website of the Glenwood Springs Post Independent.
+SG Interests sued Kolbenschlag for libel in 2017 after he posted comments about its activities on public lands on the website of the Glenwood Springs Post Independent.

+A district court dismissed the case in 2018 and awarded Kolbenschlag attorneys’ fees.
+SG Interests appealed but the appeals court upheld the ruling and directed the lower court to determine and award the fees.

+Attorneys William Zimsky and Andrew Schill, who represented SG Interests, could not be reached by telephone for comment.

 Copyright © 2019 The Washington Times, LLC.